 Stop comparing yourself to everyone around you.
 Most importantly, stop comparing your things to all the things everyone else has.
 Social media has a way of making us feel like everyone else has it better than us.
 How often does scrolling through your newsfeed make you feel negative emotions?
 Allowing envy and resentment to take root robs us of appreciating what we have.

 Constantly worrying about everything creates toxic anxiety, where your mind is steeped in negative, spiraling thoughts.
 Worries plague your mind and make you afraid and apprehensive about things you often have no control over.
 Sometimes we believe that if we worry enough, we can keep bad things from happening.
 But the truth is, you cannot experience joy or even contentment when you're consumed by worry.

 Ever hang out with a gloomy person and leave feeling bummed?
 That's because moods can be contagious.
 It turns out that feelings can be transferred from one person to another, and the more we share experiences with one another, the more our emotions and behaviors become synchronized.
 One secret to long-term happiness is surrounding yourself with others who also have a happy mindset.

 19. Spend time in nature.

-Some researchers believe that today’s ultra-wired generation is actually suffering from a nature-deficit disorder.
+Some researchers believe that today's ultra-wired generation is actually suffering from a nature-deficit disorder.
 Studies have shown that the more time we spend in nature, and the more we relate to the natural world around us, the greater our sense of happiness.
-Our connection to nature also plays a role in maintaining positive mental health.
+Our connection to nature also plays a role in maintaining positive emotions and mental health.